uc-cdis/gen3sdk-python/docs/howto/drsDownloading.md

 significantly.

 *DRS_RESOLUTION_ORDER* The order to apply the resolvers.
 The default value is the suggested one, and there should be no need to change this order.
-Note that the last one dataguids is needed as it is the final resolver when all others fail to resolve a DRS prefix.
-Depending on the configuration of the Gen3 commons the metadata service can also cache DRS prefixes but only when using the Aggregate Metadata service.
+Note that the last one *dataguids* is needed as it is the final resolver when all others fail to resolve a DRS prefix.
+Depending on the configuration of the Gen3 commons, the metadata service can also cache DRS prefixes but only when using the Aggregate Metadata service.

-Note that these environment variables allows for a Gen3 commons workspace to have a prepopulated cache file provided, which when combined with a large *DRS_CACHE_EXPIRE_DURATION* and a *DRS_RESOLUTION_ORDER* of "cache_file" only will prevent the DRS resolver from accessing any other resolver.
-This is recommended as one way to increase download performance.
+Note that these environment variables allows a Gen3 commons workspace to have a prepopulated cache file provided, which when combined with a large *DRS_CACHE_EXPIRE_DURATION* and a *DRS_RESOLUTION_ORDER* of "cache_file" only will prevent the DRS resolver from accessing any other resolver.
+This is recommended as a way to increase download performance, but at a cost of having to ensure the cache files entries are up to date.